uoguelph-mlrg/Theano-MPI/README.md

 * `launch_session.py`
   * `models/*.py`
     * `__init__.py`
-    * `modelfile.py` : defines your customized model class
+    * `modelfile.py` : defines your customized ModelClass
     * `data/*.py`
-      * `dataname.py` : defines your customized data class
+      * `dataname.py` : defines your customized DataClass

 Your ModelClass in `modelfile.py` should at least have the following attributes and methods: